gewuek/flower_classification_vai_tf_dataset/README.md

 # flower_classification_dnndk_v2
-This is a simple example about how to train a ConNet model from labeled dataset with TensorFlow and then use DNNDK tools to deploy the model into ZCU102 board. <br /><br />
+This is a simple example about how to train a ConNet model from labeled dataset with TensorFlow and then use Vitis AI tools to deploy the model into ZCU102 board. <br /><br />
 To make it easier I just make my model ovefit the dataset.
 All the training/validation/calibration data are just from the same dataset. <br />
 And this time I use the tf.data.Dataset API to handle data input and Tensorflow image functions to open images during model training.
 So that the input function needs to be rewritten and also RGB2BGR tansfer need to be done for both calibration and deployment.
-Please find a easy version using OpenCV and numpy array here: [flower_classification_dnndk_v1](https://github.com/gewuek/flower_classification_dnndk_v1.git)<br />
+Please find a easy version using OpenCV and numpy array here: [flower_classification_vai_tf_numpy_array](https://github.com/gewuek/flower_classification_vai_tf_numpy_array)<br />
 The dataset is downloaded from: https://www.kaggle.com/alxmamaev/flowers-recognition <br />
 And you may find the dataset from Keras tutorial: https://www.kaggle.com/alxmamaev/flowers-recognition <br />
 The ARM deploy code is modified from the DNNDK resnet50 example code. <br />

-The whole design is trained and deployed using Ubuntu 18.04 + TensorFlow 1.12 + DNNDK 3.1 + PetaLinux 2019.1. <br />
+The whole design is trained and deployed using Ubuntu 18.04 + Vitis AI 1.2 + TensorFlow 1.15 + PetaLinux 2020.1. <br />
 <br />

 ***To be notices:*** Although this design uses Xilinx tools to deploy design on Xilinx developboard this is just personal release.
 No gurantee can be made here. :-) Pease feel free to contact me or post your questions on:  <br />